If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 And why not?

-The translator position offers superior pay, the opportunity to travel and work anywhere.
+The translator position offers superior pay and the opportunity to travel and work anywhere.
 It also further improves your Korean language ability.

 But how do you make it a reality?

-There are four broad criteria and vital abilities, which include.
+There are four broad criteria and vital abilities.

 1. Education for translators

-You typically need at least a bachelor’s degree to become a translator.
-But, there isn’t any certain degree or subject combination necessary.
+To become a translator, you typically need at least a bachelor’s degree, but no particular degree or subject combination is necessary.

-As a school or college student, if you aim to be a translator, focus on learning and improving languages.
+If you aim to be a translator as a school or college student, focus on learning and improving languages.

 For example, you can pursue a Bachelor’s and a Master’s in Korean for a full-fledged career as a Korean translator.